-With default settings, Windows 10, like previous Windows versions, displays date and time on the right side of the taskbar.
+With default settings, Windows 10, like previous Windows versions, displays the date and time on the right side of the taskbar.
 Clicking the date and time reveals the clock and calendar flyout.

 This morning I noticed that the clock in Windows 10’s taskbar was showing incorrect time.
-At first, I thought the wrong time is because of the changed time zone, but later on, I found that the time zone settings were also perfect.
+At first, I thought the wrong time was because of the changed time zone, but later on, I found that the time zone settings were also perfect.